• Home

 Fiberglass Reinforced Polyester (FRP) – CBRO Fiberglass

 Fiberglass is often used as a generic term encompassing a range of products, while “Fiberglass Reinforced Polyester (FRP)” specifically refers to materials like grating and structural components.
 Although the terms are sometimes used interchangeably within the industry, they can denote different products.
-Fiberglass typically refers to the fiber material itself, often used in a variety of composite constructions, while FRP is a composite material made by reinforcing plastic with fiberglass, known as Fiberglass Reinforced Polyester (FRP) when polyester resin is used.
+Fiberglass typically refers to the fiber material itself, which is used in various composite constructions.
+On the other hand, FRP (Fiberglass Reinforced Plastic) is a composite material made by reinforcing plastic with fiberglass.
+This combination enhances strength and durability.
+An excellent example of FRP application is fiberglass reinforced plastic decking, which offers superior resilience and low maintenance compared to traditional decking materials.

 FRP exhibits exceptional properties such as high strength, durability, and resistance to corrosion and impact, making it highly valued across various industries like construction, automotive, and manufacturing.
 These qualities derive from the combination of polyester resin and fiberglass reinforcement, creating a robust material that excels in harsh environments and offers longevity and minimal maintenance needs.